yale-mgt-656-fall-2018/eventbrite-clone-selenium-tests/test-criteria.md

             {id: 0,
             title: 'Hello world',
             image: 'wow.gif',
-            location: `Evans L400`,
+            location: 'Evans L400',
             attendees: ['kyle.jensen@yale.edu'],
-            {id: 0,
+            {id: 1,
             title: 'Independence Day',
             image: 'bfa.gif',
-            location: `Branford College`,
+            location: 'Branford College',
             attendees: ['jacob.bendicksen@yale.edu'},
             ...
             ]
         }`
     * Grading note: the JSON reader that we're using for the tests is pretty finicky, so make sure that your API responses are structured exactly like this.
 * If a `search` parameter is attached to the API request (something like `/api/events?search=hello`), you should only return events with the search term in the title.
+If there aren't any, return a JSON that looks like:
+    * `{events: []}`

 Note that while this document is our best effort at translating the tests into plain English, the grading code is the final source of truth.
-It's available to you to look through if you'd like (it's written in Go, which shouldn't be too hard to understand if you're feeling okay about JavaScript), and at the end of the day, you'll be based on how many of the tests you're passing in the grading code, rather than their descriptions here.
+It's available to you to look through if you'd like (it's written in Go, which shouldn't be too hard to understand if you're feeling okay about JavaScript), and at the end of the day, your grade will be determined by how many of the tests you're passing in the grading code, rather than their descriptions here.
 We're happy to walk you through the grading code in office hours if you're confused!